ellaliws/Recipes/README.md

 ---

 ## Fairness Analysis
-#### Choice of Groups:
+- Choice of Groups:
 recipes submitted before 2010 and recipes submitted on and after 2010
-- Question: does my model perform differently for recipes submitted before 2010 and recipes submitted on and after 2010?
+- **Question**: does my model perform differently for recipes submitted before 2010 and recipes submitted on and after 2010?
 - Null Hypothesis: Our model is fair.
 Its performance for recipes submitted before and after 2010 is roughly the same, and any differences are due to random chance.
 - Alternative hypothesis: Our model is unfair, Its performance for recipes submitted before and after 2010 is different.